nais/doc/docs/persistence/postgres/reference/README.md

 !!! info
     Note that if you change your application name, database name or envVarPrefix, and then change it later, you have to manually [reset database credentials](../how-to/reset-database-credentials.md).

+!!! info
+    Note that if your application name or database has hyphens in the name, the hyphens are converted to underscores.
+E.g. my-awesome-app = MY_AWESOME_APP

 [^1]: jdbc url can be generated for instances without private IP by using [nais-cli] to rotate the password.